wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

     Check the **Server Response** section.
 On successful invocation, you will receive the `200` HTTP code.

 Similarly, you can expand and try out the **GET** and **DELETE** methods.

-### Step 1.4: Publish the service

-Now you can publish the tested REST endpoint to make it available for the web application to consume.

-#### Step 1.4.1: Update the CORS configuration

-Let's assume you deploy the web application in a cloud platform such as Vercel.
-In such a scenario, you would want to call the **Readinglist** backend service deployed in Choreo through the web application on a Vercel domain.
-By default, web browsers block such calls for security reasons.
-To enable the web application to call the backend service, you must update the CORS configuration as follows:

-1. In the left navigation menu, click **Manage**, and then click **Settings**.
-2. Under **API Settings**, click **Edit**.
-3. Toggle the **CORS Configuration** switch to enable the CORS configuration.
-4. Select the **Access Control Allow Credentials** checkbox.
-5. Click **Save**
-6. In the **Apply to Development** pane that opens, enter a meaningful message and click **Apply**.

-#### Step 1.4.2: Publish the service endpoint as a REST API

-To publish the service endpoint as a REST API, follow the steps given below:

-1. In the **Manage** view, click **Lifecycle**.
-2. Click **Publish** to publish the REST API to the Developer Portal.
-External applications can subscribe to the API via the Developer Portal.
-3. To access the Developer Portal, click **Go to DevPortal**.

-    The **Reading List Service** REST API opens in the Developer Portal.

 ## Step 2: Consume the REST API